Research

 Our Research

-(Charles MD image) Our models suggest that transcription factors have two modes of cooperativity, one through strictly spaced motifs and one through motifs with soft syntax within nucleosome distance.
+How do transcription factors bind cooperatively to DNA?
+Our models suggest that transcription factors have two modes of cooperativity, one through strictly spaced motifs and one through motifs with soft syntax within nucleosome distance.
 To further understand these mechanisms, we combine the results from our neural network model with MD simulations and in vivo CRISPR experiments.

-(Kalean embryo image) Our models suggest transcription factors pioneer chromatin proportional to motif affinity and in many cases act on nucleosomes cooperatively.
+How do transcription factors overcome the nucleosome barrier and make DNA accessible in chromatin?
+Our models suggest transcription factors pioneer chromatin proportional to motif affinity and in many cases act on nucleosomes cooperatively.
 We are currently investigating thermodynamic models for this type of cooperativity, how it affects transcription factor binding and how it might change the properties of enhancers.

 How do nucleosomes contribute to the cis-regulatory code?

-(Charles image) We have created novel neural network models that predict the genome-wide occupancy of nucleosomes without the experimental bias imparted by MNase.
+We have created novel neural network models that predict the genome-wide occupancy of nucleosomes without the experimental bias imparted by MNase.
 Leveraging these models, we study the motifs that position or deplete nucleosomes and how they affect gene regulation.
 We also investigate how sequences not corresponding to transcription factor motifs might influence gene regulatory processes.

 How do transcription factors mediate gene activation?

 We take a variety of approaches to fill the remaining gaps in how the right combination of transcription factors form active enhancers, which induce nearby promoters to transcribe a gene.
-This includes interpreting models of histone modifications and enhancer RNA found at active enhancers, and analyzing high-resolution data of RNA polymerase II initiation and pausing.
+This includes interpreting models of histone modifications and enhancer RNA found at active enhancers, and analyzing high-resolution data of RNA polymerase II initiation and pausing

 How do we adopt and develop genomics technology that best informs the cis-regulatory code across many cell types?